Coronavirus death toll rises by 44 in state, by 9 in Palm Beach County

 Worldwide

-The deaths continue to skyrocket in Brazil with a record 1,130 new ones reported after 735 on Monday.
-The nation's previous record was 835 Thursday.
-In one week, Brazil has risen from 12,404 to 17,983 deaths in sixth.
-The South American nation reported 16,517 cases, also a record in the nation and second in the world behind the United States.
+The deaths are still skyrocketing in Brazil with 911 more reported -- the second most in the nation after a record 1,130 Tuesday.
+In one week, Brazil has risen from 13,158 to 18,894 deaths in sixth.
+The South American nation reported 21,472 cases, also a record in the nation and the most in the world, 64 ahead of the United States.

-The United Kingdom, which is second behind the United States in total deaths at 35,341, reported a spike Tuesday -- 545 more fatalities compared with 160 Monday.
-The record was 1,172 on April.
-21.
+The United Kingdom, which is second behind the United States in total deaths at 35,704, reported 363 additional ones after 545 Tuesday.
+The record was 1,172 on April 21.

-Mexico is in 12th place with 5,332, including 155 more Monday.
-No. 13 China, the original epicenter, reported zero new deaths Wednesday – the last one reported was April 26.
+Mexico is in 12th place with 5,332, with an increase of 758, shattering the record in the nation -- previous high was 353 on March 13.
+No. 13 China, the original epicenter, reported zero new deaths Thursday – the last one reported was April 26.

-Sweden, which has been doing "herd immunity," reported 45 more deaths in 15th place with 3,743 as well as 422 cases.
-Neighboring Norway reported zero deaths to stay at 233 as well as 10 more cases.
+Sweden, which has been doing "herd immunity," reported 88 more deaths in 15th place with 3,831as well as 724 cases.
+Neighboring Norway reported one more death at 234 as well as 14 more cases.

-Russia continues to skyrocket in cases with 9,263 more for a total of 299,941, second behind the United States.
-Russia reported 115 more deaths to rise to 2,837 in 19th.
+Russia continues to skyrocket in cases with 8,764 more for a total of 308,705, second behind the United States.
+Russia reported 135 more deaths to rise to 2,972 in 18th, passing Ecuador.

 RELATED: More coronavirus coverage